baekgaard/ant/README.md

             allData = np.concatenate((allData, block))

     # do something with allData (or use the logfiles, that log ;-separated experimental data)

+There is a working example in the testant.py file.

 For a full description of the original experiment, see: